unChaz/sci-fi-5e/srd/equipment/magic_items.md

 ### Remote of Opening

-_Wondrous item, rare_
+_Wondrous item, rare, disposable_

 This handheld remote has a single button.
 While pointing it at an object within 120 feet of you that can be opened, such as a door, lid, or lock. the remote issues a clear tone, and one lock or latch on the object opens unless the signal can’t reach the object.

 The remote can be used ten times.
 After the tenth time, it runs out of energy and becomes useless.

-### Circlet of Blasting
+### Visor of Blasting

 _Wondrous item, uncommon_

 *requires a tekcaster*

-While wearing this circlet, you can use an action to cast the _scorching ray_ tek skill with it.
+This visor gives you 30 feet of thermal vision.
+Additionally, While wearing this visor, you can use an action to cast the _scorching ray_ tek skill through it.
 When you make the tek skill’s attacks, you do so with an attack bonus of +5.
-The circlet can’t be used this way again until the next dawn.
+The visor can’t be used this way again until the next dawn.

-### Suit  of Arachnida
+### Jumpsuit  of Arachnida

 _Wondrous item, very rare (requires attunement)_

 This fine garment is made of black silk interwoven with faint silvery threads.
+The surfaces of the hands and feet have embedded fibers that stick to surfaces that you touch.
 While wearing it, you gain the following benefits:

 * You have resistance to poison damage.
 * You have a climbing speed equal to your walking speed.
 * You can move up, down, and across vertical surfaces and upside down along ceilings, while leaving your hands free.
 * You can’t be caught in webs of any sort and can move through webs as if they were difficult terrain.
 * You can use an action to cast the _web_ tek skill (save DC 13).
 The web created by the tek skill fills twice its normal area.
-Once used, this property of the cloak can’t be used again until the next dawn.
+Alternatively you can send a rope of webbing to a target within 30 feet that you can see.
+Until the rope is dismissed, as a bonus action you can reel in the web.
+If the target is smaller than you, it is pulled to you.
+If the target is larger, you are pulled to it up to a distance of 30 feet.
+Until the rope is dismissed, you cannot use the hand it is connected to for anything else.
+You can dismiss the rope with a free action.
+Once used, this property of the suit must recharge and can’t be used again until the next dawn.

-### Suit of Displacement
+### Necklace of Displacement

 _Wondrous item, rare (requires attunement)_

-While you wear this cloak, it projects an illusion that makes you appear to be standing in a place near your actual location, causing any creature to have disadvantage on attack rolls against you.
+While you wear this necklace, it projects an illusion that makes you appear to be standing in a place near your actual location, causing any creature to have disadvantage on attack rolls against you.
 If you take damage, the property ceases to function until the start of your next turn.
 This property is suppressed while you are incapacitated, restrained, or otherwise unable to move.

 ### Ghost Cloak

 _Wondrous item, uncommon (requires attunement)_

-While you wear this cloak with its hood up, Wisdom (Perception) checks made to see you have disadvantage, and you have advantage on Dexterity (Stealth) checks made to hide, as the cloak’s color shifts to camouflage you.
+While you wear this jumpsuit with its hood up, Wisdom (Perception) checks made to see you have disadvantage, and you have advantage on Dexterity (Stealth) checks made to hide, as the jumpsuit’s color shifts to camouflage you.
 Pulling the hood up or down requires an action.

-### Suit of Protection
+### Jumpsuit of Protection

 _Wondrous item, uncommon (requires attunement)_

-You gain a +1 bonus to AC and saving throws while you wear this cloak.
+You gain a +1 bonus to AC and saving throws while you wear this jumpsuit.

-### Suit of the Bat
+### Jumpsuit of the Bat

 _Wondrous item, rare (requires attunement)_

-While wearing this cloak, you have advantage on Dexterity (Stealth) checks.
-In an area of dim light or darkness, you can grip the edges of the cloak with both hands and use it to fly at a speed of 40 feet.
-If you ever fail to grip the cloak’s edges while flying in this way, or if you are no longer in dim light or darkness, you lose this flying speed.
+While wearing this jumpsuit, you have advantage on Dexterity (Stealth) checks.
+In an area of dim light or darkness, you can grip the edges of the jumpsuit with both hands and use it to fly at a speed of 40 feet.
+If you ever fail to grip the jumpsuit’s edges while flying in this way, or if you are no longer in dim light or darkness, you lose this flying speed.

-While wearing the cloak in an area of dim light or darkness, you can use your action to cast _polymorph_ on yourself, transforming into a bat.
+While wearing the jumpsuit in an area of dim light or darkness, you can use your action to cast _polymorph_ on yourself, transforming into a bat.
 While you are in the form of the bat, you retain your Intelligence, Wisdom, and Charisma scores.
-The cloak can’t be used this way again until the next dawn.
+The jumpsuit can’t be used this way again until the next dawn.

-### Suit of the Manta Ray
+### Jumpsuit of the Manta Ray

 _Wondrous item, uncommon_

-While wearing this cloak with its hood up, you can breathe underwater, and you have a swimming speed of 60 feet.
+While wearing this jumpsuit with its hood up, you can breathe underwater, and you have a swimming speed of 60 feet.
 Pulling the hood up or down requires an action.

 ### Cube of Force